 Now the cabinet has been detailed in the creases with a concentrated mixture of Van Dyke glaze.

-And here is the finished cabinet with a glaze.
-It looks like a furniture piece instead of an afterthought.
+And here is the finished glazed cabinet.
+Now it looks like a furniture piece instead of a builder grade cabinet.

-Ya’ll inspire me and I LOVE to see the work that you’ve created.
-You can also share with me on Instagram, Twitter or Facebook.
+Each and everyone of you inspire me and I LOVE to see the work that you’ve created.
+Feel free to share with me on Instagram, Twitter or Facebook.
 And as always, be sure to follow Diva Of DIY on Pinterest and sign up for our FREE Newsletter to receive the latest projects delivered straight to your inbox!